AdobeDocs/experience-manager-65.en/help/sites-administering/tc-manage.md

 >[!NOTE]
 >
 >If the language copy was published already before the move, you should unpublish it before the previous procedure.
-Otherwise, after you publish your language copy in the new location, the page will be published at 2 URLs.
+Otherwise, after you publish your language copy in the new location, the page is available at 2 URLs.

 ## Creating a Translation Project Using the Projects Console {#creating-a-translation-project-using-the-projects-console}